MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-templates.md

 :::image type="content" source="media/lifecycle-workflow-templates/onboard-new-hire-template.png" alt-text="Screenshot of a Lifecycle Workflow onboard new hire template.":::

-The specific parameters for the **Onboard new hire employee** template are as follows:
+The default specific parameters for the **Onboard new hire employee** template are as follows:

 |Parameter  |Description  |Customizable  |
 |---------|---------|---------|